Egalitarian Relationship tool #3

 Adult: Okay, you can have it.

-Now, right there: how are you feeling?
+Now, how are you feeling?
 If the answer is, “The energy is draining from my body.
 I feel weak and my mind feels fuzzy,” then stop right there.
 That is your cue that you are giving the child an experience of confusion, instability, and possibly building a sense of entitlement.

 But!
 If your body is feeling strong, your mind is clear, and you are thinking, “I just said no out of habit.
-It makes good sense to give this child the toy,” that’s your cue to let the child have the toy.
+It makes good sense to give this child the toy,” that’s your cue to let the child have the thing.

 Get it?
 It’s not words that make the big difference, it’s the feeling you have inside.
 That’s what gets transferred to the child.
-(How it does so is anyone’s guess.)

 4) Prevent Rage